-Kevin and Sharif, OptimalWork co-founders, discuss the "illusion of simultaneity" and how to get effective sleep.
+#4: Dr. Kevin Majeres and Sharif, OptimalWork co-founders, discuss the "illusion of simultaneity" and how to get effective sleep.
 The discussion was mainly inspired by the following comment: One question that I have for you, is how can I begin to regulate and improve sleep hygiene?
 In this time of quarantine, because there aren't specific deadlines at my job, I have the luxury (if you can call it that) to sleep in and fall asleep late.

+#3: Dr. Kevin Majeres and Sharif, OptimalWork co-founders, discuss what to do when you feel overwhelmed, how to make a schedule, and how to prioritize.
 The discussion was mainly inspired by the following question: The question I have is about decision paralysis/decision fatigue.
 I have been overwhelmed by all the projects I could do, and in the choosing, I usually fatigue out and then proceed to watch Netflix.
 How can I overcome decision paralysis?

-Kevin and Sharif, OptimalWork co-founders, discuss how to aim for ideals in difficult relationships, and how to respond to negative emotions.
+#2: Dr. Kevin Majeres and Sharif, OptimalWork co-founders, discuss how to aim for ideals in difficult relationships, and how to respond to negative emotions.
 The discussion was mainly inspired by the following comment: I am on quarantine.
 Three of the people I live with are insufferable characters.
 They hijack conversations, aggressively contradict people who are just sharing information (not even opinions) and needlessly complain.
 I'm not anxious of getting covid-19.
 That virus cannot hold a candle to the virulence of my housemates.